- This vintage Ode pressing boasts outstanding grades from start to finish

-- Both sides are big, full and Tubey Magical yet still clean, clear and open – you will hear that the dark veils of most copies have finally been lifted
+- Big, full-bodied and Tubey Magical, yet still clean, clear and open – finally, the dark veil obscuring the sound of most copies has been lifted

-- This album is clearly Carole’s masterpiece – it’s loaded with great songs, and they all sound fantastic here
+- This album is clearly Carole’s masterpiece – it’s loaded with great songs, and they all sound solid and correct here, two qualities which are critically important to the sound of the album

-- 5 stars: “…an intensely emotional record, the songs confessional and direct; in its time it connected with listeners like few records before it, and it remains an illuminating experience decades later.”
+- 5 stars: “…an intensely emotional record, the songs confessional and direct; in its time it connected with listeners like few records before it, and it remains an illuminating experience decades later.
+A remarkably expressive and intimate record, it’s a work of consummate craftsmanship.”

 What’s surprising, if you haven’t played this album in a while, is how good non-hit tracks like “Home Again” can be.
 But there aren’t many of those non-hits on this album, and that’s a good thing; almost every song was a hit or received a lot of radio play.
 The quality of the material is that good.